Episode 23: Risk and Opportunity

 So I’m going to stop there and and kick it over to Rich.

 Rich: Yeah.
-And I don’t have, unfortunately, I don’t have the specific statistic you were alluding to there, Eric, at my fingertips, but I can say that based on multiple research studies, I’ve seen.
+And I don’t have, unfortunately, I don’t have the specific statistic you were alluding to there, Erick, at my fingertips, but I can say that based on multiple research studies, I’ve seen.
 Just within the last month or two that by and large MSPs are consolidating their vendor relationships.

 So we’ll probably get into consolidation at some point in this conversation.
 But they have a lot of vendor relationships to juggle and But partially as a result, they’re actually looking to reduce those numbers right now.
 The other thing I want, want to follow up on a little bit.
-Actually things that both Erics on this podcast have talked about, because Eric, without a K you were saying that the vendor management issue is even more relevant than it normally is right now.
+Actually things that both Ericks on this podcast have talked about, because Erick, without a K you were saying that the vendor management issue is even more relevant than it normally is right now.

 And I would totally agree in part because the population of vendors out there continues to grow and grow and specifically the population of vendors who want to do business with MSPs.
 So you’re going to have more and more companies coming after you trying to win over your business.
 You’re going to wind up having a lot of vendors to evaluate and some decisions to make about how many relationships.

 That you want to have.
-And then the other thing, Eric with the K, you were talking about vendor management as an opportunity to influence vendors.
+And then the other thing, Erick with the K, you were talking about vendor management as an opportunity to influence vendors.
 And I think precisely because there are so many newcomers to the MSP channel right now, That’s especially important to the degree that you are partnering with a vendor who’s relatively new to MSPs.

 You really want to take advantage of that opportunity to show them the ropes a little bit, help them understand what’s important to you so that they can learn rapidly and accommodate those wishes.